kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

 ## Logging
 AppLogger module is provided.
 The logger module is agnostic and can be used on any provided logger implementation.
 Use `setLogger` method to override default console logger.

-when using log methods, first 2 parameters must contain filename and method name.
+When using log methods, first 2 parameters must contain filename and method name.
 The following parameters can be arbitrary log arguments.

+Visual studio logging snippet is provided for quicker logging `config-samples/snippets/logging.code-snippets`.

 Logger supports additional env variable settings:
 - `LOG_TARGET` - supports 2 options:
   - color - express output in color.
   - console - a console adjusted log format.

 - `LOG_OUT_LEVEL` - level to which the output will be displayed.
-The `verbose` level will output all the data.
-Default is `info`.
+The `VBS` level will output all the data.
+ More detailed level also includes less detailed level.
+For example `WRN` will also include `ERR` and `INF` The logging types are defined in `src/config/types.ts`.
+Default is `WRN`.

 ## Sample files